UVA-MLSys/Big-Data-Systems/Team 5/README_PROJECT_DESCRIPTION.md

 The total costs for running our model training in the AutoML environment were $109.88.

 ## AWS Model Inference
-The table below summarizes estimated AWS costs for deploying a model into SageMaker Studio to run real-time inference.
-The most expensive is using the studio notebook.
+The table below summarizes our estimated AWS costs for deploying a model into SageMaker Studio to run real-time inference.
+The most expensive component is using the studio notebook.
 The total for running inference is around $50.
-Note that these costs are based off a subset of the training dataset in order to keep costs low when using the class instance of AWS.
+Note that these costs are based off of using a subset of the training dataset in order to keep costs low when using the class instance of AWS.

 ![Images/inference_costs.jpg](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%205/Images/inference_costs.jpg)